 How would you build a relationship with your customers if they can’t identify who you are just by reading your email?
 Yes, that’s where branding comes in.

-You’ll communicate with your audience through several channels such as website, blog, social media, etc. Thus, you need to ensure consistent branding in your emails.
+You’ll communicate with your audience through several channels such as websites, blogs, social media, etc. Thus, you need to ensure consistent branding in your emails.

 Every email you write should respect your brand voice, tone, writing style, font, and graphics so that whenever someone reads the email, they’ll know who you are.